Windrush 6 - The Background’s Too Strong, It Needs To Be Whiter.

 The private image I’ve used for this stitched and painted portrait was provided by Benjamin’s wife Qian, and captures a moment of pure joy – he looks so happy.

-The background will be 24ct gold leaf and I hope this makes it a little like an icon, and that it also brings luxury and significance.
-The words stitched on the quilt, with kind permission of Benjamin himself, will be from the poem “The Men From Jamaica Are Settling Down” and are a direct reference to Windrush and the problems and joys of migration, settlement and integration.
+The background is red cloth with gilding in 24ct gold leaf and I hope this makes it a little like an icon, and that it also brings luxury and significance.
+The words stitched on the quilt, with kind permission of Benjamin himself, are from the poem “The Men From Jamaica Are Settling Down” and are a direct reference to Windrush and the problems and joys of migration, settlement and integration.

 All images subject to copyright. ©Annabel Rainbow 2024